-Among continents, European countries sold the highest dollar worth of exported pickles during 2018 with shipments valued at $301.5 million or almost half (47.5%) of the global total.
-In second place were Asian exporters at 40.4% while 10.9% of worldwide pickles shipments originated from North America.
-Smaller percentages came from suppliers in Africa (1%), Latin America (0.1%) excluding Mexico but including the Caribbean, and Oceania (also 0.1%) led by Australia.
+Among continents, suppliers in European countries sold the highest dollar worth of exported pickles during 2019 with shipments valued at $306.4 million or over half (56.3%) of the global total.
+In second place were Asian exporters at 28.5% while 14.4% of worldwide pickles shipments originated from North America.
+Smaller percentages came from suppliers in Africa (0.5%), Latin America (0.2%) excluding Mexico but including the Caribbean, and Oceania (also 0.2%) led by Australia and New Zealand.

-The 6-digit Harmonized Tariff System code prefix for pickles is 200110, a product technically referred to as cucumbers and gherkins prepared or preserved by vinegar or acetic acid.
+For research purposes, the 6-digit Harmonized Tariff System code prefix for pickles is 200110.
+Technically, the product is described as cucumbers and gherkins prepared or preserved by vinegar or acetic acid.